 Jesus is referred to in this passage as “God the One and Only.”
 Using monogenes again, John means that he is the only “God in the flesh” who was the complete and full image and expression of God in human form.
 Jesus was the only true incarnation of God—there has never been any other.
 It was he who has made God known to us.

 I have talked to Buddhists who claim that there have been many incarnations of God in history.
-But these people obviously had both a human father and a human mother.
-So it is impossible that they were incarnations of God.
+But these “incarnations” obviously had both a human father and a human mother.
+So, it’s impossible that they were incarnations of God.
 Jesus was the only human ever born directly from God the Father.